jimmysitu/gem5-bench/README.md

 Log of benchmark will be wrote to ./m5out/*.out

 ## TODO
+- Add McPAT flow for power analysis
+  - xml templete for McPAT
+  - Configure more detail O3CPU on gem5 in fs_run.py
+  - Add power analysis flow in Makefile
 - Add Full system image making flow for ARM
-- Add McPAT flow for power analysis
-- output redirect not work in SE mode
+- Output redirect not work in SE mode

 ## Trouble Shooting
 ### gem5 is killed by system

 Double confirm this issue by
 ```bash
 grep -i 'killed process' /var/log/kern.log
 ```

 Workaround
 ```bash
 sudo su